craiig/HOTDOGSEAGULL/readme.md

 As of Feb 24 2014:
  * The Chromecast default media player doesn't seem to update the sender on the progress through the video.
 Manual status changes, such as pausing, muting, etc will cause the progress to get updated.
 This is also an issue in Google's CastHelloVideo, so I'm not sure if it's just not currently possible or I'm not adding a listener in the right places.
  * Skipping while transcoding is not supported.
 I'm looking into ways to make this work.
- * FFmpeg cannot handle hardcoding subtitles from internal streams.
-You'll need to extract your subs to an external file beforehand.
-Drop me a line if you'd like me to add a subtitle extraction function.

 ## Warranty & Support ##
 This server might be very insecure and may leak all your files.
 Security audits/fixes are more than welcome.
 For the love of god put this behind a firewall.